asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 <p align="left" width="100%">
     <img width="100%" src="./Bilder/fig3.svg">
 </p>

-*Figure 15: FLipMouse Configuration Manager: Tab STICK-CONFIG, Scroll bars*
+*Figure 9: FLipMouse Configuration Manager: Tab STICK-CONFIG*

 The scroll bars allow changing the parameters of the stick and the behavior of the mouse cursor according to the preferences of the user.
 The behavior of the following characteristics can be changed: